-Revision History Version Date Purpose e of Issue/Description of Change 000 22/12/06 New doo 001 24/07/07 Update meet CPA standards 002 02/02/09 Updates and re-write of Microbiology section 003 02/12/10 to personnel and minor changes 004 03/12/12 e re-write 005 23/01/15 Minor up 006 22/04/15 labs.
-Ge n of statement about protection of patient confidentiality on referral to specialist neral update 007 07/10/15 s to Microbiology service availability 008 29/01/16 Factors number for clinical advice for external users of microbiology service. affecting the performance of serology examinations or the interpretation of results a table 2, microbiology section 009 31/07/2018 now adv to include all change requests.
-Reference laboratories removed as not current - ice to be sought from laboratory. of how to request further tests for Blood Sciences & Immunology services ated at Leeds - handbook changed to reflect this 010 16/01/19 All outstanding CR's included.
+Revision History Version Date Purpose of Issue/Description of Change 000 22/12/06 New document 001 24/07/07 Update meet CPA standards 002 02/02/09 Updates and re-write of Microbiology section 003 02/12/10 Updates to personnel and minor changes 004 03/12/12 Complete re-write 005 23/01/15 Minor updates 006 22/04/15 Inclusion of statement about protection of patient confidentiality on referral to specialist labs.
+General update 007 07/10/15 Changes to Microbiology service availability 008 29/01/16 Contact number for clinical advice for external users of microbiology service.
+Factors affecting the performance of serology examinations or the interpretation of results added to table 2, microbiology section.
+009 31/07/18 Updated to include all change requests.
+Reference laboratories removed as not current - now advice to be sought from laboratory.
+Addition of how to request further tests for Blood Sciences & Immunology services consolidated at Leeds - handbook changed to reflect this 010 16/01/19 All outstanding CR's included.
 SU3 ETS finding 213524-02-E01023-001 included for Haematology, Microbiology & a paragraph for Communication of Critical and Unexpected Histopathology Results added.
 SU3 213524-02-E01467-016 Recommendation - refer to assessment number 8646 also included.
 011 10/02/20 Post 2019 UKAS RA findings; clarification of use of UKAS logo and what parts of the service are accredited and inclusion of reference ranges for laboratories.
 Inclusion of all CR's to date.
 012 29/07/22 Post 2021 UKAS SU2 assessment.
 Update to Histopathology consultant contact details, to Blood Sciences roles and contact details, Quality Manager details and Microbiology consultant details and service times.
 Remove reference to andrology (semenology) service at HDFT including appendix 2a and 2b.
 Update blood tube ordering arrangements.
 Update specimen requirements as required.
 Update Mortuary information.
 Update to Haematology and coagulation reference ranges.
 Update to Biochemistry equipment and reference ranges.
 Update cervical cytology referral location.
 Update Histopathology section.
-Removal 013 06/02/23 of some of the IPC detail as IPC are separate to Microbiology.
-Addition of comment regarding interpretation of paediatric coagulation.
+Removal of some of the IPC detail as IPC are separate to Microbiology.
+013 06/02/23 Addition of comment regarding interpretation of paediatric coagulation.
 Change in B12 reference range.
 Spelling corrections in Microbiology section.
 Addition of instruction in Histopathology section on requests requiring fresh tissue.
 014 01/09/23 Update Phlebotomy opening times, update for Phlebotomy at Chain Lane Community Hub.
 Update contact details for Cross-site Service Leads.
 Update haematology, blood transfusion and microbiology test lists.
 Update list of tests that are not accredited to ISO 15189.
-015 20/10/23 Update Update list of tests that are not accredited to ISO 15189 as per UKAS finding.
-Review in nterval 2 years Loc ation of Copie es QPulse Associate Instruction ed Working ons None
+015 20/10/23 Update list of tests that are not accredited to ISO 15189 as per UKAS finding.
+016 17/06/24 Update staffing, test lists and TAT.
+Update to allow for use of POD for sending Blood Cultures.
+Add in statement regarding impartiality.
+Update for ISO 15189:2022.
+017 08/08/24 Correct phone number errors.
+Update staffing details.
+Add POCT section.
+Add tests missing from previous versions in each discipline.
+Update HAS in Blood Transfusion.
+Review i nterval 2 years Location of Copies QPulse Associat Instruction ed Working ons None